mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   menu.

 **Import external libraries**
-  If you have iTunes, Traktor or Rhythmbox installed, Mixxx allows you to access your tracks and playlists in the Mixxx library, see :ref:`library-3rd-party`.
+  If you have iTunes, Traktor, Rhythmbox, or Banshee installed, Mixxx allows you to access your tracks and playlists in the Mixxx library, see :ref:`library-3rd-party`.

 **Import remote files**
   To import audio files which are not in your music library directory, drag them